-By providing practical information that tells a story in a relevant manner, content aims to elicit an emotion or engage the audience.
+Content aims to elicit an emotion or engage the audience by providing practical information that tells a story in a relevant manner.
 Text, photos, videos, music, presentations, and other types of content can all be delivered synchronously or asynchronously.
-When used for marketing, content should reflect the company’s logo, be free of obvious advertising, and include a trackable call-to-action.
+When used for marketing, content should reflect the company’s logo, be free of obvious advertising, and include a trackable call to action.

-Content can be defined as anything that conveys information and is published on a particular medium to be consumed by the audience and further distributed.
+We can define content as anything that conveys information, published on a particular medium to be consumed by the audience and further distributed.
 The end goal of content is to deliver some kind of information, enjoyment or entertainment.
 It also delivers value.

-If you look up content in dictionaries, you will find the following content definition.
+If you look in the dictionaries, you will find the following content definitions:

-Content is defined in dictionaries as “something that is to be expressed through some medium, as speech, writing, or any of various arts” and also as “any material, such as writing, video, or music, that appears on a website or other electronic medium”.
+Content is defined in dictionaries as something to be expressed through some medium, as speech, writing, or any of various arts” and “any material, such as writing, video, or music, that appears on a website or other electronic medium.

-Content can take various forms for eg – it can be written content, audio content or visual content.
-You can consume content in countless ways – books, websites, marketing material, academic material, newspapers, videos, serials, movies, advertisements, interviews, articles, infographics, songs, music, audiobooks etc.
+Content can take various forms, such as written, audio, or visual content.
+You can consume content in countless ways, including books, websites, marketing material, academic material, newspapers, videos, serials, movies, advertisements, interviews, articles, infographics, songs, music, audiobooks, etc.

-1. Purpose – There is a lot of fluff content on the internet, but even that was uploaded by someone who wanted to send across a piece of certain information to the public.
-From blogs to case studies, each piece of content has a specific purpose.
+1. Purpose – There is a lot of fluff content on the internet, but even that was uploaded by someone who wanted to send a piece of certain information to the public.
+Each piece of content, from blogs to case studies, has a specific purpose.
 For example, The New York Times aims to inform and entertain its readers.
-Their content types include news, podcasts, documentaries, and more, aim.
+Their content types include news, podcasts, documentaries, and more.
 Their goal is served through the content kinds they produce, such as news, podcasts, documentaries, and more.

 2. Structure – A good piece of content has personality.
 The structure of a piece of content serves two purposes: it informs audiences about what to expect and allows organisations to reuse certain elements in novel ways.
 As an example, consider a case study that is used as a reference for a supplementary blog post.

-3. Social Validity – Engagement is one of the primary reasons for content creation.
-And it is true that with great content you can not only retain your audience but also build a community.
+3. Social Validity— Engagement is one of the primary reasons for content creation.
+Great content can not only retain your audience but also build a community.
 For instance, social media influencers like Kylie Jenner post content to expand their personal branding, which in turn helps them develop a loyal following.

-There are several types of content you can use in your content marketing campaigns.
-Not everyone consumes content in the same way and that is the biggest reason you should use different types of content.
-Also, it gives you an opportunity to create one piece and then reuse it in another form too.
+You can use several types of content in your content marketing campaigns.
+Not everyone consumes content in the same way, which is the biggest reason you should use different types of content.
+Also, it allows you to create one piece and then reuse it in another form too.
 Here are the most popular types of content that you can use to attract and engage your target audience:

 This is what forms the foundation of your website.
 Website content relays all the information that you, as a business, need to convey to your target audience.

-In general terms, a blog or an article is a web page that talks about a certain topic and also involves multiple related sub-topics.
+In general terms, a blog or article is a web page that discusses a certain topic and involves multiple related sub-topics.
 Depending on the need, a blog can be purely informational, partially transactional, or fully transactional.

 Although some marketers set the limit at 1,000 words, short-form content is commonly defined as having less than 1,200 words.
 Short and simple-to-digest content tackles a specific section of a topic rather than going too in-depth or detailed.

 This type of content usually covers a topic in great depth and requires a lot of research.
-The advantage of such content is that it gets more engagement, tends to fetch more traffic, is preferred by Google, and helps in organic lead generation.
-Ebooks, pillar pages, whitepapers, and guides are some popular examples of long-form content.
+Its advantages are that it gets more engagement, tends to fetch more traffic, is preferred by Google, and helps in organic lead generation.
+Ebooks, pillar pages, whitepapers, and guides are popular long-form content examples.

 Visual content is primarily image-based online content.
-Pictures, diagrams, charts, infographics, online videos, graphics, animations, infographics, webinars, memes, and slide decks are all examples of visual content.
+Examples include pictures, diagrams, charts, infographics, online videos, graphics, animations, webinars, memes, and slide decks.

 Related Content: Visual Content Formats that can Triple your Content Marketing Results